aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 cap holds the suite inside both quotas without the harness needing to know which kind of job a test produces.
 10 sits under the serverless job quota with room for the deep CodeBuild suite to run against the same account concurrently.

+#### Tuning jobs

+A tuning job consumes instance quota through the **child training jobs it launches**, not through the tuning job itself, so its cost is the tuner's `max_parallel_jobs` rather than anything derivable from a compute block — which is why `_tuning()` sizes its own request instead of using `_requested_slots`.
+It holds those slots until the tuning job is terminal, the same rule as everywhere else: `stop_tuning_job()` returns while the job is still `Stopping` and its children are still tearing down, so releasing there would be the same release-before-terminal mistake described below.

+Both tuner tests are `max_parallel_jobs=1`, so today this is 1 slot each and the practical overshoot it prevents is small.
+It is wired up anyway because the cost is one context manager, and the failure mode if a future test raises `max_jobs` or `max_parallel_jobs` is the silent kind — capacity consumed outside the cap that the cap still claims to bound.

 Slots are `O_EXCL`-created files under a run-keyed temp directory (`PYTEST_XDIST_TESTRUNUID`, falling back to the parent